Follow these step-by-step instructions to create a conditional formatting rule.

 NOTE: The conditional formatting feature won't change cell values.
 To change cell values based on criteria, you'll want to use a formula.
 For more information about how to create formulas, see Create and Edit Formulas in Smartsheet.

 To create or modify conditional formatting rules, you must be the sheet Owner or have Admin-level sharing access to the sheet.
+A license is required.

 Create a Conditional Formatting Rule